dabeaz-course/elevated/README.md

 > realize how little we know about a thing until we attempt to
 > simulate it on a computer.  ("The Art of Computer Programming", Volume 1, 3rd Ed., pg.
 298).

+Personally, I love the challenge of working on this problem because I like to think about the final deliverable.
+If someone came to me to work on this problem, what would I actually give back to them?
+As a matter of personal pride, I'd probably want to do better than handing them a giant bag of hacks and an assurance that "it works on my elevator."

 ## Questions and Answers

 **Q: Do you provide any solution code here?**